• Skip to content

 Lawsuits Might Be an Issue

 Renting out your property comes with both rewards and great risk.
 Your church could very well get sued if you don’t take the proper precautions.
-Before renting, consult with an attorney.
+Before offering your church for rent, consult with an attorney.
 An experienced lawyer can help you write a detailed contract for the party you’re renting to and make sure your church is protected.
 A “hold harmless” clause is essential – this ensures your church will not be held liable for any accidents, injuries, or damages that occur on the church property.
 However, this is not an excuse to neglect your facilities.

 You Have a Responsibility to Maintain Your Facilities